Our hope for a brighter Future

 Energy produced from biomass is not considered green because its production involves releasing sequestered carbon dioxide, nitrogen oxides, and sulfur oxides from the biomass material into the atmosphere.
 Solar, geothermal, low-impact hydropower, and wind are all examples of green and renewable energy, due to their non-emission of greenhouse gases and unlimited supply.

-Enlight envisions a world that is powered solely by green energy and prevents CO2 emissions through its renewable energy projects
+enlight envisions a world that is powered solely by green energy and prevents CO2 emissions through its renewable energy projects

 FAQ